 - Syringomyelia.
 Some people with Chiari malformation also develop a condition called syringomyelia.
 In people with this condition, a cavity or cyst called a syrinx forms within the spinal column.
 As the syrinx grows, it can press on the nerves and cause pain, weakness and stiffness.

 - Tethered cord syndrome.
 In this condition, the spinal cord attaches to the spine and causes the spinal cord to stretch.
 This can cause serious nerve and muscle damage in the lower body.

-To diagnose your condition, your doctor will review your medical history and symptoms and conduct a physical examination.
+To diagnose Chiari malformation, your health care professional reviews your medical history and symptoms and does a physical exam.

-Your doctor will also order imaging tests to diagnose your condition and determine its cause.
+Imaging tests can help diagnose the condition and determine its cause.
 Tests may include:

 Magnetic resonance imaging (MRI).
 An MRI is often used to diagnose Chiari malformation.
 An MRI uses powerful radio waves and magnets to create a detailed view of the body.